 - (1) Describe your strategy, plans, and timeline for recruiting and hiring teachers.
-Explain key selection criteria and any special considerations relevant to your school design. - (2) Outline the proposed school's salary ranges and employment benefits for all employees, as well as any incentives or reward structures that may be part of the compensation system.
-Explain the school's strategy for retaining high-performing teachers. - (3) Explain how the relationship between the school's senior administrative team and the rest of the staff will be managed.
-Note the teacher-student ratio, as well as the ratio of total adults to students for a "typical" school. - (4) Outline the procedures for hiring and dismissing school personnel, including conducting criminal background checks. - (5) Explain how teachers will be supported and developed.
+Explain key selection criteria and any special considerations relevant to your school design. - (2) Describe your plan to recruit and hire teachers/staff who are representative of your student body. - (3) List the proposed school's salary ranges and employment benefits for each employee, as well as any incentives or reward structures that may be part of the compensation system.
+Explain the school's strategy for retaining high-performing teachers. - (4) Note the teacher-student ratio, as well as the ratio of total adults to students for a "typical" school. - (5) State the procedures including the individual responsible for each step for hiring and dismissing school personnel, including conducting criminal background checks. - (6) Explain how teachers will be supported and developed.
 Describe the school's performance management system and process for teacher evaluation.
-Provide your teacher evaluation tool(s) as Attachment 5, as well as any supporting protocols or documentation. - (6) Explain how the school leader will be supported, developed, and evaluated each school year.
-Provide, as Attachment 6, your leadership evaluation tool(s), as well as any supporting protocols or documentation. - (7) Explain how staffing plans for non-classroom staff will ensure high-quality teacher support, family and student support, smooth school operations, and compliance with all applicable Nevada and SPCSA laws, regulations, policies, and procedures.
+Provide your teacher evaluation tool(s) as Attachment 12, as well as any supporting protocols or documentation. - (7) Explain how the school leader will be supported, developed, and evaluated each school year.
+Provide, as Attachment 13, your leadership evaluation tool(s), as well as any supporting protocols or documentation.
+If your proposed school is a single-site school/not part of a network of schools, the board should provide their plans in response to these prompts. - (8) Please provide the succession plans for your proposed school's leader.
+This should include both emergency/temporary succession plans as well as detailed description for how potential school leaders will be cultivated and developed. - (9) Please explain the responsibilities of each of your school's administrative/leadership team members.
+Identify the staff member responsible for leading payroll, benefits, and employee relations and describe how key HR responsibilities will be managed.

-- (8) Does your organization have a proactive succession plan?
-If so, please provide a detailed description for how potential school leaders will be cultivated and developed. - (9) Explain how the school and organization intend to identify and address unsatisfactory leadership or teacher performance, as well as leadership/teacher changes and turnover.
-Include an estimate of the costs of leader and teacher turnover. - (10) Does your EMO utilize a Human Resources Information System (HRIS)?
-If so, please provide the name of the system you are / will be using. - (11) Will your organization require additional support (from third parties or consultants) for core Human Resources functions (e.g., payroll, benefits administration, employee relations, etc.)?
+- (10) Explain how the school and organization intend to identify and address unsatisfactory leadership or teacher performance, as well as leadership/teacher changes and turnover. - (11) Will your organization require additional support (from third parties or consultants) for core Human Resources functions (e.g., payroll, benefits administration, employee relations, etc.)?
 If yes, please detail the areas that will require additional support and the costs and criteria for selecting such services.
 If not, please provide a detailed description of how these functions will be managed.